Curriculum

 Computing

 Curriculum Rationale We believe that skills in computing are fundamental to children’s learning and should be incorporated into all areas of the curriculum wherever possible.
 It is recognised that we have a responsibility to encourage digital literacy in all pupils so support the present and in preparation for their future.
-New technologies require children to be …
+New technologies require children to …

 Early Years Foundation Stage